-Two tests for homologous recombination deficiency (HRD) have been FDA approved for patients with ovarian cancer, including myChoice CDx and FoundationOne CDx, and they produce important information that can be used to guide treatment decisions, according to Thomas C. Krivak, MD.
-However, differences between these assays can make standardization of their use difficult.
+Two tests for homologous recombination deficiency (HRD) have been FDA approved for patients with ovarian cancer: myChoice CDx and FoundationOne CDx.
+Their results provide important information that can be used to guide treatment decisions, according to Thomas C. Krivak, MD, but differences between these next-generation sequencing assays can make standardization of their use difficult.

-The myChoice CDx, developed by Myriad Genetics, was approved by the FDA in May 2020 as a companion diagnostic for olaparib (Lynparza) plus bevacizumab (Avastin) in patients with advanced ovarian cancer, while the FoundationOne CDx, developed by Foundation Medicine, was approved in November 2017to identify molecular abnormalities in several solid tumors, including ovarian cancer.1,2 Although both tests are useful, the clinical data to support myChoice CDx may be more compelling, according to Krivak.
+myChoice CDx, developed by Myriad Genetics, was approved by the FDA in May 2020 as a companion diagnostic for niraparib (Zejula) monotherapy and olaparib (Lynparza) plus bevacizumab (Avastin) in patients with advanced ovarian cancer, respectively, and FoundationOne CDx, developed by Foundation Medicine, was approved in November 2017 to identify molecular abnormalities in several solid tumors, including ovarian cancer.1-3 Although both tests are useful, the clinical data to support myChoice CDx may be more compelling, according to Krivak.

-Importantly, both tests define HRD in differently.
-FoundationOne CDx identifies HRD based on deleterious or suspected deleterious mutations in BRCA1/2 and/or a positive Genomic Instability Score.3 In comparison, FoundationOne CDx defines HRD as patients with tumor tissue BRCA positivity and/or a high loss of heterozygosity.4 Because approved and prospective HRD tests have different definitions, standardization may not be possible, according to Krivak.
+Importantly, each test defines HRD in a different way. myChoice CDx identifies HRD based on deleterious or suspected deleterious mutations in BRCA1/2 and/or a positive Genomic Instability Score.4 In comparison, FoundationOne CDx defines HRD based on tumor tissue with BRCA positivity and/or a high loss of heterozygosity.5 Because approved and prospective tests have different definitions of HRD, standardization may not be possible, according to Krivak.

-In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on Ovarian Cancer, Krivak, director of the Ovarian Cancer Center for Excellence and co-chair of the Society of Gynecologic Oncology Research Institute at Allegheny Health Network, discussed the significance of HRD in ovarian cancer, approved and prospective HRD tests, and considerations for genomic testing in this population.
+In an interview with OncLive® during an Institutional Perspectives in Cancer webinar on ovarian cancer, Krivak discussed the significance of HRD in ovarian cancer, approved and prospective HRD tests, and considerations for genomic testing in this population.
+He is director of the Ovarian Cancer Center for Excellence and cochair of the Society of Gynecologic Oncology Research Institute at Allegheny Health Network.

 Krivak: For patients with advanced ovarian cancer, you have to always think about germline testing.
 We do not want to have everyone focused on tumor testing.
 First, think about a good surgery, chemotherapy for the majority of patients, and then the germline genetic testing component.
-That is important because that will help us to determine who may qualify for medications after chemotherapy.
+That is important [to] help us to determine who may qualify for medications after chemotherapy.

-However, also, an ounce of prevention is better than a pound of cure.
+Also, an ounce of prevention is better than a pound of cure.
 [If] we can identify patients who have germline mutations that place their family members at a higher risk for ovarian cancer, then we can intervene in those patients with risk-reducing surgery.
-With technology these days, if you have a patient who has a daughter who is 21 [years and] tested positive, obviously, we are going to make interventions at that point for her.
+With technology, if you have a patient who has a daughter aged 21 [years and] tested positive, we are going to make interventions at that point for her.
 However, even [in terms of] reproductive capabilities, there are [institutions] in the country where you can do prenatal genetic testing before you implant the embryos.

-Someone who has HRD and is known to be BRCA normal is going to triage to some type of maintenance strategy.
+Someone who has HRD and is known to be BRCA [wild-type] is going to triage to some type of maintenance strategy.
 If patients have a germline mutation, testing them for HRD up front probably is not a great use of resources because you are going to use an oral medication.
 If that patient recurs, you may want to test them later on or you may want to actually use a different test; you may not want to use an HRD test.
-You may say, 'I want to get more molecular information, such as true mutation and DNA mismatch repair [MMR] status.’
+You may say, “I want to get more molecular information, such as tumor mutation burden and DNA mismatch repair [MMR] status.”
 This other type of information may be gained through molecular interrogation.

 [We should] test up front.
-If someone is going to receive chemotherapy followed by maintenance in the recurrent setting, if they have not received a PARP [inhibitor and] have not been tested, especially the platinum-sensitive [patients, testing] may help triage [what] to use: oral medications or potentially intravenous medications; or, they may not use any if [the patient is] considered [to be] HRD proficient.
+If someone is going to receive chemotherapy followed by maintenance in the recurrent setting, if they have not received a PARP [inhibitor and] have not been tested, especially the platinum-sensitive [patients, testing] may help triage [what] to use: oral medications or potentially intravenous medications.
+Or [the choice may be to not use any if the patient is] HRD proficient.

 As to why [we] want to test, [it is] so we can get more information on how to best treat patients.
-Certain medications may only be indicated for 3% to 5% of patients.
-Microsatellite instability or deficient MMR may only be present in 3% to 5% of patients with ovarian cancer, but those patients now qualify for checkpoint inhibition.
+Certain medications may be indicated for only 3% to 5% of patients.
+Microsatellite instability or MMR deficiency may be present in only 3% to 5% of patients with ovarian cancer, but those patients now qualify for checkpoint inhibition.
 That may open up that strategy for that patient who may not otherwise be [considered for it].

-Each company is developing a test [and are defining what] HRD is.
-We, as clinicians, need to be able to say, 'This patient is homologous recombination deficient [according to] this test,' whether it is the Caris Life Sciences test or the Tempus test.
-The 2 tests that are FDA approved are Myriad, as well as Foundation Medicine.
-All those companies I mentioned are very solid companies with good research, but there is no doubt that Myriad has really done a tremendous amount of research to develop their test.
+Each company is developing a test [and is defining what] HRD is.
+We, as clinicians, need to be able to say, “This patient is homologous recombination deficient [according to] this test,” whether it is the Caris Life Sciences test or the Tempus test.
+The 2 tests that are FDA approved are by Myriad and Foundation Medicine.
+All those companies I mentioned are very solid companies with good research, but, no doubt, Myriad has really done a tremendous amount of research to develop their test.
 Foundation Medicine [has, as well,] in very different ways.
-However, when someone calls me and says, 'Hey, listen, I have this patient who has this, this, and this, and they are HRD positive.'
-My immediate reflex is to answer, 'Wait a second, how do you define that?
-Is that by Myriad or Foundation Medicine?'
+However, when someone calls me and says, “Hey, listen, I have this patient who has this, this, and this, and they are HRD positive,” my immediate reflex is to answer, “Wait a second, how do you define that?
+Is that by Myriad or Foundation Medicine?”